I was quite beside myself. There I was in front of the big map at the rest area, complete with the “You Are Here” pin. That’s was all!? Holy shit.

-Normally I would have been taken aback, except that a couple of friends recently suggested it.
-In those cases I just laughed it off.
-But it really struck me when she said it, because she actually has the credentials to make such an observation.
+Oh?
+It it really struck me when she said it, because she actually has the credentials to make such an observation.
 She pointed out how I met a lot of the criteria.
 I challenged her on this at first, but when we got back home I did a little research on the matter.
-The more I read about it, the more I recognized myself.
+The more I read about it, the more I thought I recognized myself.

 I had trouble believing JBlondie at first because I couldn’t understand how I could make it to 30 without anyone else noticing.
 I do remember being called an “Ass Burger” a couple of times in middle school, but in my ignorance I thought they were using a gay slur.
 And my parents got a letter from the school district when I was five.
 The wanted me to repeat kindergarten and have me examined for special placement.
 They said I was emotionally immature, I didn’t socialize with my peers, and I was easily distracted.
 But I changed schools after that and I did just fine; nobody else ever suggested that anything was wrong with me.

 Of course this is all still conjecture.
 I have yet to get professionally diagnosed, which I suppose is the next logical step to take.
 Except that if I wanted to bother with that, I have no idea how to go about it.
-In the meantime, I’m inclined to believe JB.
-And I’m still not sure how to feel about it.
-It’s really thrown me for a loop.
-I dunno… it’s like suddenly finding out that you were adopted or something.
+In the meantime….
+I dunno.
+Like I think she could be right, yet I also think I’m too self-aware for that to be a possibility.
+Who knows.

 Anyway – with all that running through my head, it was no wonder it took me so long to fall asleep.
 I didn’t nod off until the sun came up.
 I was glad to see JB again later that morning.
 We walked around the complex with her dog and I peppered her questions.
 I was probing, seeing how sure of her opinion she was.
 She was pretty confident.